techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-honor-x50iplus-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 <iframe allowfullscreen="allowfullscreen" frameborder="0" src="https://www.youtube.com/embed/84HUpsWS7A4"></iframe>

-## Part 1: How to Transfer Photos from Asus ROG Phone 7 Ultimate to iPhone in One Click?
+## Part 1: How to Transfer Photos from Honor X50i+ to iPhone in One Click?

-If you are confused over which method you should choose for transferring photos from Asus ROG Phone 7 Ultimate to iPhone, then compare the quality and the quickness of the selected mode.
+If you are confused over which method you should choose for transferring photos from Honor X50i+ to iPhone, then compare the quality and the quickness of the selected mode.
 Well, to be frank, the tool that qualifies all these criteria is the Dr.Fone toolkit, which is a comprehensive solution that is well designed to tackle all mobile-related issues and tasks.

 Dr.Fone is perfect because you can transfer across multiple devices regardless of OS.
-As an example, if you want to transfer photos from Asus ROG Phone 7 Ultimate to iPad /iPhone and vice versa, it can be done quickly by following two ways as mentioned below:
+As an example, if you want to transfer photos from Honor X50i+ to iPad /iPhone and vice versa, it can be done quickly by following two ways as mentioned below:

-### Method 1.1 One-click to Transfer Photos from Asus ROG Phone 7 Ultimate to iPhone using Dr.Fone - Phone Transfer
+### Method 1.1 One-click to Transfer Photos from Honor X50i+ to iPhone using Dr.Fone - Phone Transfer

-[Dr.Fone - Phone Transfer](https://tools.techidaily.com/wondershare/drfone/phone-switch/) is a software package that facilitates cross-device transactions, such as transferring photos from Asus ROG Phone 7 Ultimate to iPhone.
+[Dr.Fone - Phone Transfer](https://tools.techidaily.com/wondershare/drfone/phone-switch/) is a software package that facilitates cross-device transactions, such as transferring photos from Honor X50i+ to iPhone.
 If you are in the process of replacing your Android with a new iPhone, then use Dr.Fone to transfer all contents to the new phone.
 The content can include photos, contacts, videos, and social media messages.

 ### [Dr.Fone - Phone Transfer](https://tools.techidaily.com/wondershare/drfone/phone-switch/ "Phone to Phone Transfer")

-Transfer Photo from Asus ROG Phone 7 Ultimate to iPhone in 1 Click Directly!
+Transfer Photo from Honor X50i+ to iPhone in 1 Click Directly!

 - Cross-platform data shift between any device of your choice from Android and iPhone.
 - Support massive data, including images, videos, music, messages, contacts, apps, and more.